tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 ### Why AM and Eurisko Appear to Work (2016-05)
 Douglas Lenat

+### AM: An Artificial Intelligence Approach to Discovery in Mathematics as Heuristic Search (2016-05 - 2016-06)
+Douglas Lenat

 ### Discovery Systems: From AM to CYRANO (2016-05)
 Ken Haase